 Which storytellers (oral) or writers do you most admire and why?

 Oral storytellers: Gcina Mhlophe and Sindiwe Magona.
-Both have this incredible gift of sucking you, wrapping their story around you, putting you inside it.
+Both have this incredible gift of sucking you in, wrapping their story around you, putting you inside it.
 I last saw Gcina at Abantu Book Festival.
 She told this funny and touching story of how she came to have a peace garden in her home.
 By the end of it, there were tears running down my cheeks.
 You don't get lost in her storytelling - you kind of find yourself in it.
 It's a really moving thing.

 I'm always struck by how polite the children I give readings to are.
 Invariably, one young boy or girl will put up their hand and ask why a bully in my story called the main character ugly or why the main character is fighting with a girl gang on page one of book one.
 It's very sweet.
 Their sense of right and wrong, and what is done and not done, is already very set at 7/8 years old.
 I probably won't take on any of that feedback: I like that my characters are silly and impulsive and impolite.
 They are much more like the kind of kids I grew up with than the perfect little angels we thought we should be.

 Kalid Moosa took me on a school visit to Theo Wassenaar Primary School in the south of Johannesburg, It's a very diverse and vibrant school but they had no library.
 These wonderful kids were so hungry for stories and books.
-The usual question about why none of my characters are particularly good children came up but this was my favorite school visit ever because of their wonder.
+The usual question about why none of my characters are particularly good children came up but this was my favourite school visit ever because of their wonder.
 Their eyes were wide with the discovery that books could be written by people who looked like them and lived close to where they lived.

 Talking about the next book, how many more Shadow Chaser books are in the pipeline and when can we expect the next book to be released.
 Can you give us a hint about what is in store for us?